Lightstone-Group/LightstonePlatform.Products/docs/index.md

 ```
 ### Validate Inputs

-When the user has completed the inputs from a ```ShowUIStartResponse``` the inputs will be posted to the Validate Inputs end-point, the inputs should be validated and a relevant response be returned, if the validation fails platform will display the inputs screen again for the user to complete.
+When the user has completed the inputs from a ```ShowUIStartResponse```, the inputs will be posted to the Validate Inputs end-point.
+The inputs should be validated and a relevant response be returned.
+If the validation fails, the platform will display the inputs screen again for the user to complete.

 #### Sample